Signal peptide: Function (translocation)

-Signal peptide structure
+Structure

 The core of the signal peptide contains a long stretch of hydrophobic amino acids (about 5–16 residues long) that has a tendency to form a single alpha-helix and is also referred to as the "h-region".
 In addition, many signal peptides begin with a short positively charged stretch of amino acids, which may help to enforce proper topology of the polypeptide during translocation by what is known as the positive-inside rule.
 Because of its close location to the N-terminus it is called the "n-region".
 At the end of the signal peptide there is typically a stretch of amino acids that is recognized and cleaved by signal peptidase and therefore named cleavage site.
-However this cleavage site is absent from transmembrane-domains that serve as signal peptides, which are sometimes referred to as signal anchor sequences.
+This cleavage site is absent from transmembrane-domains that serve as signal peptides, which are sometimes referred to as signal anchor sequences.
 Signal peptidase may cleave either during or after completion of translocation to generate a free signal peptide and a mature protein.
 The free signal peptides are then digested by specific proteases.

 Moreover, different target locations are aimed by different types of signal peptides.
 For example, the structure of a target peptide aiming for the mitochondrial environment differs in terms of length and shows an alternating pattern of small positively charged and hydrophobic stretches.
-Nucleus aiming signal peptides can be found at both the N-terminus and the C-terminus of a protein and are in the majority of the cases retained in the mature protein.
+Nucleus aiming signal peptides can be found at both the N-terminus and the C-terminus of a protein and are in most cases retained in the mature protein.

-It is possible to determine the amino acid sequence of the N-terminal signal peptide by Edman degradation, a cyclic procedure that cleaves off the amino acids one at a time.

 Co-translational versus post-translational translocation

 In both prokaryotes and eukaryotes signal sequences may act co-translationally or post-translationally.

 The co-translational pathway is initiated when the signal peptide emerges from the ribosome and is recognized by the signal-recognition particle (SRP).
 SRP then halts further translation (translational arrest only occurs in Eukaryotes) and directs the signal sequence-ribosome-mRNA complex to the SRP receptor, which is present on the surface of either the plasma membrane (in prokaryotes) or the ER (in eukaryotes).
 Once membrane-targeting is completed, the signal sequence is inserted into the translocon.
 Ribosomes are then physically docked onto the cytoplasmic face of the translocon and protein synthesis resumes.

 The post-translational pathway is initiated after protein synthesis is completed.
 In prokaryotes, the signal sequence of post-translational substrates is recognized by the SecB chaperone protein that transfers the protein to the SecA ATPase, which in turn pumps the protein through the translocon.
 Although post-translational translocation is known to occur in eukaryotes, it is poorly understood.
-It is however known that in yeast post-translational translocation requires the translocon and two additional membrane-bound proteins, Sec62 and Sec63.
+It is known that in yeast post-translational translocation requires the translocon and two additional membrane-bound proteins, Sec62 and Sec63.